Last updated: 11/26/2023

 If a crime is committed against me, I don’t immediately lash out because I trust that the State (which enforces the contract) will properly balance things on my behalf.
 The State might value process, but at the end of the day, what I am paying attention to is whether or not the one who offended me gets the due retribution.

 On the flipside, criminals are deterred from acting out because they also have that confidence that if they do, they will receive appropriate and just harm due to due process.
 He may not like or comply with it, but he recognizes it as legitimate anyways.

-Legitimacy is ultimately a collective perception, and as long as it exists people will be willing to peacefully cooperate, even if begrudgingly.
-Individual men may have their own short-sighted impulses, but in the long-term the wiser judgement of the State and its process will prevail, and people will have enough of a share of satisfaction to preserve order and balance.
+Legitimacy is ultimately a collective perception, and as long as it exists people should be willing to peacefully cooperate, even if begrudgingly.
+Individual men may have their own short-sighted impulses, but in the long-term the wiser judgement of the State and its process should prevail, and people should have enough of a share of satisfaction to preserve order and balance.

 - For every 1000 incidents of sexual assault in the US, it is estimated that 25 will actually lead to any form of incarceration.
 This is only among reported incidents, as victims are often discouraged due to both long been not having been taken seriously by authorities and fear of retaliation (an example of this is how 62% of those who report their own abuse in the military experience some form of retalitation).

 - Going off of exonerations, African-Americans make up approximately 14% of the population, but 47% of all wrongful convictions.
 In other words, an innocent black person is seven times more likely to be convicted of murder than an innocent white person, 3.5x more likely to be killed by a police officer while unarmed.
 Accountability is difficult, especially since reports are handled internally, settlements are paid with tax dollars, most union contracts have provisions which undermine disciplinary action.